BiPFT: Binary Pre-trained Foundation Transformer with Low-rank Estimation of Binarization Residual Polynomials: Introduction

 Current binary transformers perform binarization on specific tasks.
 Due to their extremely low bit-width, these binary transformers face significant optimization challenges.
 To address this issue, prior binary BERTs rely on optimization techniques such as distillation from the full-precision (FP) teacher and hyperparameter tuning.
 As illustrated in Fig. \ref{figure1} (a), the typical pipeline is complex: it begins by training a FP teacher for the given task, followed by initializing and distilling the binary BERT using this FP teacher.
 Because of unstable optimization, a hyperparameter search is usually necessary.
 We want to ask the question \emph{whether a 1-bit BERT, with initialization and distillation from the downstream FP model, is able to achieve similar performance even without pretraining?} We build a strong binary transformer baseline and conduct extensive experiments in different training settings (including the distillation, learning rate, batch size, etc.) and want to find the keypoints to influence performance.
 These non-trivial experiments indicate the weakness of task-specific binary transformers:

 \textbf{Unstability to hyperparameters.} Our experiments show that task-specific binary BERTs have a large performance variance to different batch sizes and learning rates.
-The performance heavily relies on hyperparameters tuning and often requires a small batch size and long training time to achieve satisfactory results.
+The performance heavily relies on hyperparameters tuning and often requires a small batch size and long training time.

 \textbf{Weakness of learning capabilities.} Existing task-specific binary BERTs \cite{qin2022bibert, liu2022bit} also heavily rely on the distillation from FP teacher.
 When we replace the distillation loss with direct training loss, the average performance drops by 13.9\% on the GLUE benchmark.